MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.5.0/authenticate-azureps.md

 ```

 When using a service principal instead of a registered application, add the `-ServicePrincipal` argument
-and provide the service principal's ID as the `-ApplicationId` parameter's value.
+and provide the service principal's Application ID as the `-ApplicationId` parameter's value.

 ```azurepowershell-interactive
 Connect-AzAccount -ServicePrincipal -ApplicationId $servicePrincipalId -Tenant $tenantId -CertificateThumbprint <thumbprint>